openhie/openinfoman-hwr/README.md

-OpenInfoMan - Provider Registry Library
+OpenInfoMan - Health Worker Registry Library
 =======================================

-Library of Provider Registry Stored Functions to be used with the OpenInfoMan
+Library of Health Worker Registry Stored Functions to be used with the OpenInfoMan

 OpenInfoMan
 ===========